 Should we have a DIY/Dry-Hire Wedding Venue?

 You’re creating the wedding venue from scratch, which means complete flexibility in terms of how to design the day.
-It’s all your choice, but it’s all at your expense!
+It’s all your choice, but it’s all at your expense and subject to time commitments.

 If you go for a ‘Dry or DIY hire’ wedding venue, you have the opportunity and responsibility of doing everything yourself, preparing the room, organising the catering, alcohol, bar tenders, and servers.
 It can be a big job for one person – I’m not saying you need a wedding planner, but you might want to enlist the help of a friend or parent, (and definitely stay on track with a wedding planner book).